 A flawless proofing procedure is essential for ensuring that your final printed product lives up to your expectations.
-When you’ve gone to all the effort of producing an excellent design, it’s important that you put the extra time and effort into checking that everything is in order before heading to the printer.
+When you’ve gone through all the effort of producing an excellent design, it’s important that you put the extra time and effort into checking that everything is in order before heading to the printer.

 The following are some top proofing tips for a perfectly printed product.

 Spelling, Grammar, and Punctuation

 This might sound obvious, but it’s vital that you read through your work before sending it off for digital printing.
 Check, recheck, and then have someone else check any text as mistakes can easily slip through when scanning it over.
 Though spell checkers can go a long way towards ensuring correct spelling, they are not always reliable when it comes to grammar and punctuation.
 Having another person read it is essential, so enlist some help.